ClaudiaAda/SUES-Digit-Organised/Documentation/03_DataProcessing.md

 translator["SV"] = list(translator_dictionary["SV"])
 ```

-- 3º loaded is the vensim's excel file with the data from the constant variables.
+- 3º loaded is the [vensim's excel file](https://github.com/ClaudiaAda/SUES-Digit-Organised/tree/main/1.%20EXECUTABLE/Scenarios) with the data from the constant variables.
 Relative path can be written mixing text and declared variables.
-In this case, it is used the value from the variables from [main file]() to access to the desired file.
+In this case, it is used the value from the variables from [main file](https://github.com/ClaudiaAda/SUES-Digit-Organised/blob/main/Documentation/01_Main.md) to access to the desired file.

-Then, in [constant_variables] and [scen_variables] it is stored the names of their respectives energies so later their values are searched in the correct excel file.
+Then, in "constant_variables" and "scen_variables" it is stored the names of their respectives energies so later their values are searched in the correct excel file.
 ```python
 constant_file = pd.read_csv("Latest Folder\Scenarios/vensim_data_Constants_" + kommun + "_ver.csv")
 constant_variables = list(constant_file.head(0))
 ```

-- 4º is the declaration for scen_data, the data that is wanted to be exported for [Sankey Diagram](https://github.com/ClaudiaAda/SUES-Digit-Organised/blob/main/Documentation/SankeyDiagram.md).
+- 4º is the declaration for scen_data, the data that is wanted to be exported for [Sankey Diagram](https://github.com/ClaudiaAda/SUES-Digit-Organised/blob/main/Documentation/02_SankeyDiagram.md).
 It has all the attributes needed to create a Sankey.
 ```python
  scen_data = {"node": { "label":[], "color":[], "x": [], "y": [], "percentage": []},
                 "link": { "source":[], "target":[], "value":[], "color":[]},